Robert Traill (Irish clergyman): Great famine

 At the outbreak of the Great Famine in 1845 Traill believed that the ventilation of the traditional storage of potatoes in pits would save them from the blight, and he worked on constructing these potato pit air shafts from October 1845.
 However he realised this would not be successful and by December was trying, in vain, to persuade the local landlords to let their tenants keep some grain so that they weren't forced to eat their seed potatoes.
 Traill established a relief committee for his parish and wrote widely to persuade people to subscribe to it.
 He was shown in the Illustrated London News visiting a dying man and his family, having been sketched by James Mahony who said of Traill that "his humanity at the present moment is beyond praise".

 Traill established a soup kitchen at his home to provide for the needy and wrote that "my house is more like a beleaguered fortress.
 Ere the day has dawned the crowds are already gathering.
 My family one and all are perfect slaves worn out with attending them; for I would not wish, were it possible, that one starving creature would leave my door without some-thing to allay the cravings of hunger".
 In February 1847 he showed Commander James Crawford Caffin of HMS Scourge some of those in the parish affected by the famine.
 Caffin wrote to a friend that "In no house that I entered was there not to be found the dead or dying ... never in my life have I seen such wholesale misery, nor could I have thought it so complete."
 Caffin's letter was published in various newspapers, an act which brought some relief efforts from the British Government to Schull.
 However, by March this appeared to have ended when Traill stated "the distress was nothing in Captain Caffin's time compared with what it is now".
 Traill is said to have spent most of his income on relief for the needy.

-Death and legacy

-Traill died of "famine fever" (typhus) on 21 April 1847.

-Family
+Personal life and death

-He was married to Anne Hayes (d.1890).

-He left a large family including two sons, three-year-old Robert Walter Traill and baby Edmund.
+Traill was married to Anne Hayes, daughter of Sir Samuel Hayes, 1st Baronet, in 1829.
+Traill died of "famine fever" (typhus) in April 1847.
+Upon his death he left a large family including two sons, three-year-old Robert Walter Traill and baby Edmund.
 The family moved to Dublin, where Robert studied civil engineering and Edmund medicine at Trinity College before they abandoned their studies to become ranchers in Argentina.
 Robert Walter Traill's son was Johnny Traill, the noted polo player.
 Another of Traill's grandsons was John Millington Synge, the playwright.
 His great-great-great granddaughter is TV producer and writer Daisy Goodwin.
 Goodwin wrote Traill into an episode of ITV's Victoria which told the story of the Great Famine, portraying a fictional meeting between the two.
 Traill was played by Martin Compston.